cayodonatti/polling/README.md

 You need to have installed yarn.
 Everything else is dev dependency and the project should work out of the box.
 You also need a local MongoDB server running (see https://zellwk.com/blog/local-mongodb/).

-You also need to setup a .env file as below: s
+You also need to setup a .env file as below:

 ```
 API_PORT=21272